RobTF9/robtf9-portfolio/src/experience/digital-designer.md

 description: >-
   Interaction design and code prototyping.
 UI design for client apps and websites.
 Design system creation and implementation.
 Presenting concepts and solutions to clients.
-UX research and wireframe prototyping.
+User research and wireframe prototyping.
 ---